-- Reviews and approves periodically, but no less frequently than annually, the Company's goals and objectives relevant to compensation of the CEO, including the balance between short-term compensation and long-term incentives; - Establishes specific performance objectives for the CEO; - Evaluates the performance of the CEO (who for fiscal 2023 will be the same individual) in light of those goals and objectives; and - Determines and approves the compensation level of the CEO based on such evaluations, which include actual quantitative performance on key metrics.
+- Reviews and approves periodically, but no less frequently than annually, the Company's goals and objectives relevant to compensation of the CEO, including the balance between short-term compensation and long-term incentives; - Establishes specific performance objectives for the CEO; - Evaluates the performance of the CEO in light of those goals and objectives; and - Determines and approves the compensation level of the CEO based on such evaluations, which include actual quantitative performance on key metrics.

 In determining compensation, the Committee considers, among other factors it deems appropriate from time to time, the Company's performance, and operating criteria during such periods as the Committee may deem appropriate, the value of similar compensation levels to persons holding comparable positions at comparable companies and the compensation levels given to the CEO in prior years.
-The Chair of the HRCG shall be responsible for communicating to the CEO the evaluation of the performance and the level of compensation approved for the CEO.
+The Chair of the HRCG is responsible for communicating to the CEO the evaluation of the performance and the level of compensation approved for the CEO.

-In addition, as part of the regular Board quarterly agenda, the Board assesses the Company's performance against industry peers in automotive and industrial markets.
+In addition, as part of the regular Committee quarterly agenda, the Committee assesses the Company's performance against industry peers in automotive and industrial markets.
 This benchmark report is a good indicator of overall Company performance across a wide variety of factors: overall financial performance, sales, earnings, and balance sheet management, as well as productivity and growth measures.
-This provides a sound context for the Board to assess management's overall performance.
+This provides a sound context for the Committee to assess management's overall performance.